carlos-montiers/enhancedbatch/docs/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "EnhancedBatch is a solution to improve the functionality of your classic Windows batch files."
+description: "Enhanced Batch is a solution to improve the functionality of your classic Windows batch files."
 permalink: /
 ---

-# EnhancedBatch
+# Enhanced Batch
 {: .fs-9 }

-EnhancedBatch is a solution to improve the functionality of your classic Windows batch files.
+Enhanced Batch is a solution to improve the functionality of your classic Windows batch files.
 {: .fs-6 .fw-300 }

 [Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/carlos-montiers/enhancedbatch){: .btn .fs-5 .mb-4 .mb-md-0 }